Skip to main content

 Debts arising from the application of the taxes which are under the Tax Agency's remit

-Of the debt subject to the penalty surcharge in 2022, 76% of the total, 6,622 million, comes from debts originated by the application of taxes under the jurisdiction of the Tax Agency.
+Of the debt subject to the enforcement surcharge in 2022, 76% of the total, 6,622 million, comes from debts originated by the application of taxes under the jurisdiction of the Tax Agency.
 This debt comes both from settlements carried out by the Tax Agency and from self-assessments filed by the taxpayers without admission or with failed deferments.
-For its part, debt arising from the application of taxes under the jurisdiction of the Tax Agency for an amount of 6,762 million has been cancelled.
+The debt arising from the application of taxes under the jurisdiction of the Tax Agency amounting to 6,762 million has been cancelled.

 Furthermore, to prevent and combat asset stripping of debtors, cautionary measures have been developed in recent years (when there are indications that the debt payment could be unfulfilled or severely impeded), along with derivations of responsibility (as a mechanism to transfer the payment obligation from one taxpayer to another), under the circumstances established by Law.

-In Table 44.
-Precautionary measures and derivations of liability (Annex) the results obtained in 2021 and 2022 and their rate of variation are shown.
+In Table No. 44.
+Precautionary measures and derivations of liability (Annex) shows the results obtained in 2021 and 2022 and their rate of variation.

 Management of debt of other entities

-In 2022, collection has been carried out in the executive period for a set of 290 external entities, including 44 Autonomous Bodies, 16 Autonomous Communities, 74 Local Entities and 49 Public Entities, in addition to the different Ministerial Departments that have incorporated their legal resources. public debt through enforcement and other public law debts whose income must increase the State Budget.
+In 2022, collection has been carried out during the executive period for a group of 290 external entities, including 44 Autonomous Organizations, 16 Autonomous Communities, 74 Local Entities and 49 Public Entities, in addition to the different Ministerial Departments that have incorporated their public law resources to the enforcement procedure and other public law debts whose income must increase the State Budget.
 The collection of debts from other Member States of the European Union has also been managed within the framework of Mutual Assistance, as well as from other countries under signed international agreements (OECD).

-In addition to the amount of debt to be managed for the civil liability levy orders derived from the commission of crimes against the Public Treasury (which represents 39.9%), the external entities with the highest amount of debt to be managed by the Tax Agency During 2022 they have been the various Ministerial Departments (22.4%), the Autonomous Communities (11.4%) and the Autonomous Traffic Headquarters Body (12.5%).
+In addition to the amount of debt to be managed for the civil liability collection orders arising from the commission of crimes against the Public Treasury (which represents 39.9%), the external entities with the highest amount of debt to be managed by the Tax Agency during 2022 have been the various Ministerial Departments (22.4%), the Autonomous Communities (11.4%) and the Autonomous Traffic Headquarters Body (12.5%).

-Regarding the Autonomous Communities, Andalusia, Catalonia and Valencia stand out with the highest amount of debt to manage in 2022.
+As regards the Autonomous Communities, Andalusia, Catalonia and Valencia stand out with the highest amount of debt to be managed in 2022.

-Other actions related to control in the collection phase
+Other actions related to control during the collection phase

-Within the framework of mutual assistance between member countries of the European Union, in 2022 the Tax Agency has received 822 collection requests, 82 notification requests, 777 requests for information and 24 requests for the adoption of precautionary measures, which has meant a slight decrease in the total number (among all categories) of requests received from 1,774 in 2021 to 1,705 in 2022 (-3.89%).
+Within the framework of mutual assistance between member countries of the European Union, the Tax Agency has received in 2022, 822 requests for collection, 82 requests for notification, 777 requests for information and 24 requests for adoption of precautionary measures, which has led to a slight decrease in the total number (among all categories) of requests received from 1,774 in 2021 to 1,705 in 2022 (-3.89%).